It’s that time of year again! The leaves are changing color, the air is getting colder, and Christmas is just around the corner.

 Whether you’re looking to get into the holiday spirit of fear or need something new to add to your horror movie watchlist, The Lodge should be at the top of your list.

-If you’re looking for an unconventional yet highly entertaining Christmas evil movie, then Fatman is a perfect choice!
+Fatman is a perfect choice if you’re looking for an unconventional yet highly entertaining Christmas evil movie!

 Released in 2020, this unorthodox take on a seasonal classic follows Chris Cringle (Mel Gibson), also known as Santa Claus, as he’s forced to partner with the US Military to save his dwindling business.